It’s so hot right now!

 VOCABULARY & VIDEO

 At the beginning of the lesson, students have a short discussion about trends.
 Then, they read five sentences and guess the meaning of some of the words from the context (e.g. mind-boggling, whopping).
 After that, students rewrite some phrases using the provided words (e.g. have a massive success).
 They also decide which of the words from the previous exercise could be used to rewrite the phrases to create expressions to talk about trends. (e.g. be sold for an insane amount of money, have wild popularity).
-In the next task students need to read a short description of a trend and guess what it is about.
+In the next task students need to read a short description of a trend and guess what it is about and then watch a part of the video to check their answers.
 The text is about NFTs so students also share what they know about NFTs.
-After that, they watch the video for the first time and match names of NFTs to their descriptions.
-Finally, they complete the gaps in the descriptions and watch the video for the second time to check their answers.
+Finally, they watch the video again and tick the reasons for NFTs’ popularity

 EXPRESSIONS TO TALK ABOUT TRENDS